 Arad has a population of about 163,000 people and is located in western Romania, near the Hungarian border.
 Global Hope partners with a Romanian non-profit called Fundatia Caminul Sperantei (House of Hope Foundation) to provide homes and care to abandoned children.

 In October of 2001, Global Hope established a new children’s home called Ana’s House.
-It was staffed with two house parents, Roni and Rodi Stephan, a husband and wife team who continue to be house parents at Ana’s House to this day.
 Five children were welcomed to this new home in 2001: Rodica, Sanda, Simona, Radu, and Oana.
-Within six months, three more children came—Robi, Teodora, and Mircea—giving Tata Roni and Mama Rodi eight children to care for, along with their two biological children!
+Within six months, three more children came—Robi, Teodora, and Mircea—giving the houseparents, Tata Roni and Mama Rodi eight children to care for, along with their own two biological children!

 Several of the first children who grew up in Ana’s House have since gone off on their own.
-Global Hope has had the honor to celebrate many high school graduations and five weddings (with more to come)!
-Currently, seven children live at Ana’s House with Tata Roni and Mama Rodi.
+Global Hope has had the honor to celebrate many high school graduations and weddings (with more to come)!

 Gabi Stanca began working for Global Hope when it opened its first children’s home, House of Hope, in 1999.
 Then in 2005, Gabi, with her husband Dorel, became house parents for another Global Hope children’s home called Steven’s House.
 After three and a half years caring for five children, the home closed and children were transitioned to foster families.
 After much prayer, Gabi and Dorel, along with their two children, asked to be a foster family for three children: Ionuti, Flavius, and Haynal (Hoiny).